 Social Media Specialist

 Soraya Valdez Place, was born and raised in El Salvador.
 She immigrated to the United States in 2004 and got a Master’s Degree in Arts at North Carolina State University.
 Soraya moved to Hickory in 2015 after returning from Panama where she served as a Peace Corps volunteer with her husband for 3 years.
-She has been a Spanish Professor at Lenoir-Rhyne University since January 2015 and also works in Hispanic Community outreach in the Catawba County Library system and as a Family Liaison with a program called Juntos.
+She has been a Spanish Professor at Lenoir-Rhyne University since January 2015 and also works as a Family Liaison with a program called Juntos.
 As a forever ESL student, Soraya is very committed to making extra efforts to assist at-risk students and their families to stay on track in their educational, personal, and community goals.

 George Place, is a volunteer Karate instructor who makes martial arts training accessible for families who might not otherwise be able to afford the dojo experience.
 Sensei George has served in the Peace Corp in El Salvador and Panama.